Methodology

 We know that building a greener economy is about much more than 'paper policies' and abstract targets.
 Policies only matter if governments implement their commitments, and people change their behaviour in how they think, consume and act to be more sustainable.
 As grassroots environmental movements around the world are showing, it is ultimately up to civil society to hold our leaders to account and deliver economic reform.

-By helping to track the transition to green and fair economies, the tracker hopes to make a contribution to driving systemic change around the world.
+By helping to track and benchmark the transition to green and fair economies, the tracker hopes to make a contribution to driving systemic change around the world.

 Policy scoring methodology